Guillermo-Ramirez-Jimenez/Fast-URL-shortener/README.md

 # Fast URL shortener
- Fast URL shortener using the shrtco.de API
+ Fast URL shortener extension for Chrome using the shrtco.de API